 Midwifery and Pay Equity

 “Pay equity is a basic premise that the worth of work that women do is equal to the worth of work that men do.
-Midwifery is the most-female domination healthcare profession.
+Midwifery is the most-female dominated healthcare profession.
 The work of midwives is complex.
 It’s highly skilled work, but it’s also work that relies on time and relationships and partnership with clients.
 And it’s those aspects of the work that is undervalued.
 Paying midwives fairly is a symbol of really valuing women’s health.
 A symbol of valuing the work that women do in society.” - Elizabeth Brandeis, AOM President

 The pay equity gap in Ontario is 31.5% (Statistics Canada, 2011).
 That means women would need to work 14 years past retirement age to make what men earn on average by the same age (Equal Pay Coalition, 2011).
 Ontario’s midwives face a pay equity gap of at least 48%.